New crop available in May

 Harvest Period: November to February

-The vast majority of Mexican coffee, and particularly organic coffee, is grown by small farmers in the southern-most states of Chiapas and Oaxaca.
+The vast majority of Mexican coffee is grown by small farmers in the southern-most states of Chiapas and Oaxaca.
 These two states also happen to be the poorest in the country, and not coincidentally, have the largest indigenous populations.
 Coffee is one of Mexico’s most lucrative exports, and is grown by more than 500,000 farmers, around 70 percent of whom are smallholders with less than 10 hectares of land.
 Large estates are rare – only 0.06 percent of farms are larger than 50 hectares.
 [Source: Amecafé, August 2012].

 From as far back as the mid-1900s, Chiapas, a city in the southern region of Mexico, has been a top producer of quality gourmet coffee.
 The fertile volcanic soils spread across the state, the mountainous landmass, and the favorable climate allow the Chiapas region to produce exceptional coffee.
 Coffee produced in this area is medium-bodied, and delivers rich delicate flavors, with an abrupt tang.